AT&T 3B2 Minicomputer Emulator

-I took it upon myself to do a lot of research, archiving, and reverse engineering to understand and emulate the 3B2/400, a popular early model.
+This project involved a tremendous amount of research, archiving, and reverse engineering to understand the 3B2/400, a popular early model.

 Symon is a 6502 system simulator, written in Java.
 At its core is a 6502 CPU emulator, but the simulated system also includes RAM, ROM, and a simulated 6551 ACIA.
 It has a virtual serial terminal connected for I/O. Programs and ROM images can be loaded and executed.
 There’s a simple suite of debugging tools, as well.